lucblender/simple_filter_bank/README.md

 # simple_filter_bank

-The simple_filter_bank or lx-bank-001 is a digital filter bank (with unique feedback resonance implementation) based on the [daisy seed](https://electro-smith.com/products/daisy-seed) by electrosmith and the [Simple Designer](https://www.synthux.academy/#Designer) by Synthux Academy.
+The simple_filter_bank or lx-bank-001 is a digital filter bank (with unique feedback resonance implementation *and vocoder mode!*) based on the [daisy seed](https://electro-smith.com/products/daisy-seed) by electrosmith and the [Simple Designer](https://www.synthux.academy/#Designer) by Synthux Academy.

 Alternatively, the software can be run on the [Simple Touch](https://www.synthux.academy/#Touch) also by Synthux Academy.